Bounding the Minimum Time of a Quantum Measurement: Measurement times in the spin-boson model

-\emph{Measurement times in the spin-boson model.---} Let us consider the spin-boson, often used as a toy model to study environmental decoherence~\cite{leggett1987dynamics,schlosshauer2005decoherence, schlosshauer2007decoherence}.
+Let us consider the spin-boson, often used as a toy model to study environmental decoherence~\cite{leggett1987dynamics,schlosshauer2005decoherence, schlosshauer2007decoherence}.
 In it, spins representing the apparatus interact with a bosonic environment represented by a collection of harmonic oscillators in a state